 Just as substance addictions see many struggle to control their substance use, addictive behaviours and behavioural addictions cause those suffering to feel compelled to participate in certain behaviours on a recurring basis, irrespective of the consequence of doing so.

-When an individual repeatedly participates in an unhealthy behaviour and finds that their every waking moment is consumed by said behaviour, behavioural addiction treatment must be secured to treat both the substance and behaviour problem.
+When an individual repeatedly participates in unhealthy behaviour and finds that their every waking moment is consumed by said behaviour, dual diagnosis treatment must be secured to treat both the substance and behaviour problem.

 What Are Behavioural Addictions?